kkinnear/zprint/doc/options/community.md

                 :map {:indent 0},
                 :pair {:indent 0}},
 ```
-This change to the defaults for zprint does several things:
+This change to the defaults for zprint changes several things:

   * Do not indent the second element of a pair when the second element
   of the pair does not fit on the same line as the first and must be